 Teefury and Designed By Humans

-You submit your artwork to them, and they only publish and sell the best ones.
+You submit your artwork to them.
+They only publish and sell the best ones.

-From a shopper point of view, this does raise the quality level of designs you can buy.
-But it does mean you have no control over your designs.
-You are effectively handing over your design to someone else to sell.
+From a shopper point of view, this raises the quality of designs you can buy.
+But it means you have no control over your designs.
+You hand over your design to someone else to sell.

-Printful was also a little different as it’s more of a back-end connectivity platform for Print on Demand suppliers.
-You need to set up the front-end of your store and then connect it to one of their print suppliers.
+Printful was also different.
+It’s more of a back-end connectivity platform for Print on Demand suppliers.
+You set up the front-end of your store yourself, and then connect it to one of their print suppliers.
 At the time, we thought it was too complicated, so parked it.

-We’ve never gone back, but it’s one we’re going to reconsider for the future.
+We’ve never gone back.
+But it’s one we’ll reconsider for the future.

 It’s also worth checking out Best Fulfill’s review of Printful (along with 14 other Print on Demand suppliers we’ve not covered here) to find it more.